Lithill/Eponymous-Bosch/README.md

 * [Monkut's reply in Stack Overflow post about showing custom model validation exceptions in the Django admin site](https://stackoverflow.com/questions/2177720/showing-custom-model-validation-exceptions-in-the-django-admin-site) helped me understand how to raise validation exceptions for my product model when writing the sale functions.
 * [w3school's Django Queryset explanation](https://www.w3schools.com/django/django_queryset_get.php) helped me understand how .values_list() helps to return only certain data.
 This helped me write the wishlist auto-emailing function.
 * [Alasdair's post on Stack Overflow](https://stackoverflow.com/questions/37205793/django-values-list-vs-values) helped point me in the write direction of using flat=True on values_list(), so that I can loop the output.
+* [Arie's code on Stack Overflow](https://stackoverflow.com/questions/16277997/field-labels-crispy-forms-django) was used to edit the field names on the commission form.

 ### Code Used